Particular/NServiceBus.Storage.MongoDB/README.md

 By default both the AcceptanceTests and Tests projects will connect to any MongoDB server running at the default address of `mongodb://localhost:27017`

+To use a different Mongo URl you can set the `NServiceBusStorageMongoDB_ConnectionString` environment variable.

 Instructions for installing MongoDB can be found on the [MongoDB website](https://docs.mongodb.com/manual/installation/).

 For developers using Docker containers the following docker command will quickly setup a container configured to use the default port: